Customer-held evidence. Local verification. Clear trust boundaries.

 Verify operational evidence locally.

-View receipt summary
+View record summary

 ,